Hacker0x01/docs.hackerone.com/docs/programs/public-disclosure.md

    Option | Details
    ------ | -------
-   Full | Upon public disclosure, the full contents of the report are visible including: <ul>Vulnerability information <ul>Summary <ul>Timeline such as comments and attachment<br>*Note: Internal comments are hidden.*
+   Full | Upon public disclosure, the full contents of the report are visible including:<ul>Vulnerability information</ul><ul>Summary</ul><ul>Timeline such as comments and attachment</ul><br>*Note: Internal comments are hidden.*
-   Limited | Only the summary and timeline of the activity will be visible.
+   Limited | Only the summary and timeline of the activity are visible.
+All comments and attachments are hidden.
 Limited disclosure allows for greater control over sensitive or extraneous information.

 5) *(Optional)* Enter a comment to describe your reasons for public disclosure.
 6) Click **Post**.

 ![public-disclosure-2](https://github.com/Hacker0x01/docs.hackerone.com/blob/master/docs/programs/images/public-disclosure-2.png?raw=true)

 After public disclosure has been requested, the admin of the of the program can choose to publicly disclose the report.
 They can select **Disclose publicly** to disclose the report.